Draft Analyst Has Heard Steelers ‘Love’ Deep Threat WR Prospect

 Those are positions that become much more difficult to address outside the top 50 picks.
 The talent pool definitely thins at wide receiver later in the draft, but there will be viable options at the position in round three.

-However the Steelers may feel about Thomas, he isn’t a great fit for them at his position and plays a position that shouldn’t be their top priority in this year’s NFL Draft.
+However the Steelers may feel about Thomas, he isn’t a great fit for them at his position and plays a position that shouldn’t be their top priority in the draft.